Kauai High School: History

-On March 1 2021, a groundbreaking ceremony was held at Kaua‘i High School for a new gymnasium.
-Nicknamed "The Roost," the $21 million project began its initial conception in 2011, with the help of John Hara Associates, Inc., and is estimated to be completed by the Fall of 2023.
-The new gymnasium will seat 1,600 spectators, approximately double the number of seats the current gymnasium holds.
+On March 1, 2021, a groundbreaking ceremony was held at Kaua‘i High School for a new gymnasium, nicknamed "The Roost".
+The $21 million project was conceived in 2011, with the help of John Hara Associates, Inc., and completed in 2023.
+The new gymnasium holds 1,600 spectators, approximately twice the number the old gym held.

 Campus

-The campus sits on approximately four acres off Lala Road and has sweeping views of Kalapakī Bay and Nāwiliwili Harbor.
+The campus sits on about four acres off Lala Road and has sweeping views of Kalapakī Bay and Nāwiliwili Harbor.
 Among the facilities are an athletic field, gym, and swimming pool.

-The campus also boasts the bronze sculpture Reflections by Bumpei Akaji, the resin relief mural The Struggle by Joseph Hadley, the ceramic fountain Ka Hoʻo Mau by Wayne Miyata, and the mixed media sculpture Kauai Ola by Ken Shutt.
+Also on campus are the bronze sculpture Reflections by Bumpei Akaji, the resin relief mural The Struggle by Joseph Hadley, the ceramic fountain Ka Hoʻo Mau by Wayne Miyata, and the mixed media sculpture Kauai Ola by Ken Shutt.

 Vision

 The school emphasizes a student-centered educational program that nurtures students and recognizes that students have different interests, cultures/religions and learning rates.

 "Our students will be prepared for the challenges of their future by becoming LITERATE, RESPONSIBLE, and CONTRIBUTING members of society."